Stress-Related Illnesses

 The cognitive symptoms of chronic stress, including forgetfulness, foggy thinking, and decreased mental sharpness, can significantly impact daily functioning and quality of life.

-Implementing stress management strategies, cognitive exercises, and lifestyle modifications becomes essential in mitigating chronic stress's cognitive effects and preserving long-term cognitive health.
+Implementing stress management strategies, cognitive exercises, and lifestyle modifications is essential in mitigating chronic stress's effects and preserving long-term mental health.

 13. Post-Traumatic Stress Disorder (PTSD)